devon-wright/cSharpPrograms/README.md

 Lastly for the password we can create a random character string via a pre defined list of chars ("A-Z|a-z|1-9|*|&|"...et.
 We can look into creating passwords that fit into different methods later.

-## Password Cracker [to-do]
-Use a few different types of password cracking algorithms to help determine the strength of my passwords